ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   * DCO is *not* required for pull requests that only address whitespace removal, typo correction, and other `trivial changes <http://cr.openjdk.java.net/~jrose/draft/trivial-fixes.html>`_.

 * Always run CI jobs for all `tier 1 platforms <https://www.ros.org/reps/rep-2000.html#support-tiers>`_ for every pull request and include links to jobs in the pull request.
-  (If you don't have access to the Jenkins job someone will trigger the jobs for you.)
+  (If you don't have access to the Jenkins jobs someone will trigger the jobs for you.)

 * A minimum of 1 approval from a fellow developer who did not author the pull request is required to consider it approved.
   Approval is required before merging.